Amazon Relational Database Service (RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

 manages backups, software patching, automatic failure detection, and recovery.

-provides elasticity by enabling MySQL, MariaDB, or PostgreSQL Read Replicas to increase read scaling.
+provides elasticity & scalability by enabling Read Replicas to increase read scaling.

 supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, and the new, MySQL-compatible Amazon Aurora DB engine

-in addition to the security in the database package, IAM users and permissions can help to control who has access to the RDS databases
+supports IAM users and permissions to control who has access to the RDS database service

 databases can be further protected by putting them in a VPC, using SSL for data in transit and encryption for data in rest